tomit4/Auther/README.md

 npm run dev
 ```

-4. Navigate To The Onboarding Site in your browser(default vite port): localhost:5173/onboarding
+4. Navigate To The Splash Page in your browser (default vite port): localhost:5173

-5. Fill out the Email form.
+5. Navigate to the Sign Up Page and fill out the email/password form.

 6. Check your Email Inbox, if you filled out your Brevo API keys, as well as
-    created the template on their website correctly, you should receive an email
+    created the template on their website correctly (see [brevo_templates.md](./brevo_templates.md)), you should receive an email
     with a button with a simple call to action.
 Click the link/button.

 You should now be returned to the application page confirming you've fulfilled